Tutor: DeAnn Gerdin

 Tutor: DeAnn Gerdin has a B.S. in Biology with a minor in Fisheries and Wildlife -Management from the University of Minnesota, Twin Cities Campus.
 DeAnn has a strong interest in ecology and animal behavior.
 While attending the U of M, she spent nine months conducting an independent study on the courtship behavior of Mallard ducks.
 After graduating, DeAnn worked at Woodlake Nature Center in Bloomington, MN before taking a full-time position at Marshall Fields as a Marketing Effectiveness Analyst.
 DeAnn furthered her education and received a M.A. of Teaching in Secondary Life Science from the University of St. Thomas.
 Currently she is a stay-at-home mother and a homeschooler with three children.
 She enjoys soap making, pottery, birding, and running in her spare time.
 DeAnn is amazed at the wonder and beauty of God's creation and is eager to share it with others.

 Text: No text is needed for the fall semester.
 For the spring semester, students are required to purchase the textbook Exploring Creation with Botany, by Jeannie Fulbright (ISBN #9781932012491).
 An optional book for the spring semester is Exploring Creation with Botany Notebooking Journal (ISBN #978193549062)

-Supplies: Bring blank guided note taking sheets to class that will be emailed to you in advance, writing utensils, and a 3-ring binder to keep your work neatly together for the entire semester.
+Supplies: Paper, writing utensils, and a 3-ring binder to keep your work neatly together for the entire semester.

 Lab fee: $10 for first semester and $20 for 2nd semester